Climate and Average Weather Year Round in Chicago Illinois, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.7 months, from July 3 to September 24, with an average temperature above 65°F. The day of the year with the warmest water is August 11, with an average temperature of 72°F.
+The time of year with warmer water lasts for 2.7 months, from July 4 to September 25, with an average temperature above 65°F. The month of the year in Chicago with the warmest water is August, with an average temperature of 72°F.

-The time of year with cooler water lasts for 4.9 months, from December 11 to May 9, with an average temperature below 43°F. The day of the year with the coolest water is February 29, with an average temperature of 35°F.
+The time of year with cooler water lasts for 4.9 months, from December 12 to May 10, with an average temperature below 43°F. The month of the year in Chicago with the coolest water is February, with an average temperature of 36°F.

 To characterize how pleasant the weather is in Chicago throughout the year, we compute two travel scores.